erramirez/fitbitcalendar/README.md

 # fitbitcalendar

-A calendar heatmap of daily Fitbit steps.
+A calendar heatmap implementation for visualization daily Fitbit step counts.

+Based on the work of [Luis Carli]((http://luiscarli.com).)